ctstone/csredis/README.md

 csredis is a .NET client for Redis and Redis Sentinel (2.6).
 Includes both synchronous and asynchronous implementations.

+The easiest way to install csredis is from NuGet via the Package Manager Console: **Install-Package csredis**

 ## Basic usage
 Here are some simple commands using the **synchronous** client.
 Whenever possible, server responses are mapped to the appropriate CLR type.
 ```csharp